CRANIOSACRAL FASCIAL THERAPY

 CFT originated from the cranial osteopathic principles of Dr. William Sutherland, the authentic myofascial release work of John Barnes, P.T., and Dr. Barry Gillespie’s background as a periodontist.
 The power of Craniosacral Fascial Therapy revolves around hands-on procedures that facilitate healing without drugs, vitamins, supplements, technology or surgery.
 A freely moving brain, spinal cord and fascial web are must-haves for the well-being of all newborns, children and adults.

-Infant-Driven Movement (IDM) allows the therapist to listen to the infant as s(he) stretches through her/his fascial strain patterns due to strain from birth or injury.
+Infant-Driven Movement (IDM) allows the therapist to listen to the infant as they stretches through their fascial strain patterns due to strain from birth or injury.

 The provider softly feels for connective tissue or fascial restrictions without manipulating the newborn.
 It is gentle and noninvasive without applying force to adjust the infant.

-The newborn drives his/her own movement by stretching, bending, flexing, extending (arching) or twisting while the practitioner gently allows, supports, follows and feels the soft tissues of the body release.
+The newborn drives their own movement by stretching, bending, flexing, extending (arching) or twisting while the practitioner gently allows, supports, follows and feels the soft tissues of the body release.

 Does it hurt?